Chandni-L5/DishShare/README.md

 Users are able to log in and create a personalized list of their favorite item, submit their own content, and interact with other user's contents through the format of likes, dislikes and comments.

+The target audience for this application ranges from newbies to cooking, seasoned home-cooks seeking inspiration to seasoned chefs looking to share their expertise.
+There are no limitations such as age groups or experience and the idea is to bring together people with the common interest of food and cooking.

 ### Scope

 #### User Features: